asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/a-theoretical-models-of-disability/index.md

 Examples:
 * A family qualifies for welfare since the parent stays home to care for a disabled child.
 * A person with cognitive disabilities gets paid less than minimum wage.

+## 6. Functional Solutions Model
+Focuses on practical solutions and overcoming functional limitations for individuals. **Most accessibility professionals work within this model.**

+* Results-oriented for people with disabilities.
+* However, this limits its use for addressing larger issues and can miss opportunities to address environmental or social barriers.

+Examples:
+* Tools like screen readers, split keyboards, wheelchairs.

+## 7. Social Identity/Cultural Affiliation Model
+Recognizes that disability may be a fundamental part of a person's identity.

+* Disability is accepted and can be a point of pride, which can be affirming.
+* However, people who don't fit into the group's expectations can be alienated and groups can also alienate its members from society.

+Examples:
+* Members of the Deaf community considers itself part of a culture with its own language and customs

 ## 8. Charity Model
 Regards people with disabilities as unfortunate and in need of help.